unixorn/awesome-zsh-plugins/README.md

 * [symfony](https://github.com/voronkovich/symfony.plugin.zsh) - ZSH plugin for Symfony 2 and 3.
 * [syntax-highlighting-filetypes](https://github.com/trapd00r/zsh-syntax-highlighting-filetypes) - ZSH syntax highlighting with dircolors in realtime.
 * [syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting) - Add syntax highlighting to your ZSH.
 Make sure you load this _before_ zsh-users/zsh-history-substring-search or they will both break.
-* [sys-diver](https://github.com/ToruIwashita/sys-diver-zsh) - A ZSH plugin for directory change or editor startup with only key operations using widgits without typing commands.
+* [sys-diver](https://github.com/ToruIwashita/sys-diver-zsh) - A ZSH plugin for directory change or editor startup with only key operations using widgets without typing commands.
 * [sysadmin-util](https://github.com/skx/sysadmin-util) - Steve Kemp's collection of tool scripts for sysadmins.
 * [system-clipboard](https://github.com/kutsan/zsh-system-clipboard) - Adds key bindings support for ZLE (Zsh Line Editor) clipboard operations for vi emulation keymaps.
 It works under Linux, macOS and Android (via Termux).
 * [t32](https://github.com/chrissicool/zsh-t32) - Plugin for the Lauterbach Trace32 toolset.
 It automatically registers fonts and sets all necessary environment variables to run the t32 toolset.